 I am skeptical

 The limited edition of Coca-Cola finds me very skeptical (2000 bottles are really, really insufficient) but the challenge is really tough.
 Imagine the company's production volumes.
-Bottles can be easily crushed or damaged if transported in large volumes, a complication that increases exponentially if we think of carbonated drinks.
+Bottles can be easily crushed or damaged if transported in large volumes, a complication that increases exponentially when we think of carbonated drinks.
 For this, perhaps, products like AdeZ can come in handy.
 These are thick smoothies without gas or ferments.
 If this approach works, Coca-Cola could try to gradually expand it.
-I would consider a first important milestone even to launch the whole Adez line with paper bottles.
+I would consider it a first important milestone even to launch the whole Adez line with paper bottles.